 phs customer services: 01827 255500

 - your organisation’s postcode

 You will then receive an email confirming the order.

 If you believe your account has been compromised or you have received notice of an order that you did not place, contact phs immediately.

 You should receive your products within 5 working days.
 The first working day is the day after you place your order, or 2 days if you place your order after 6pm.

-As this is the first year of the scheme, delivery may take longer for some products than others.
 Your delivery arrangements will be provided in the order confirmation email.
 You can track the progress of your delivery via a link in the phs portal.